Image Classifier using CNN

 - random – To shuffle the data to overcome the biasing

 - matplotlib – To display the result of our predictive outcome.

-TRAIN_DIR and TEST_DIR should be set according to the user convenience and play with the basic hyperparameters like epoch, learning rate, etc to improve the accuracy.
-I have converted the image to grayscale so that we will only have to deal with 2-d matrix otherwise 3-d matrix is tough to directly apply CNN to, especially not recommended for beginners.
-Below here is the code which is heavily commented or otherwise you can find the code here in my GitHub account from this link.
+TRAIN_DIR and TEST_DIR should be set according to the user’s convenience and play with the basic hyperparameters like an epoch, learning rate, etc to improve the accuracy.
+I have converted the image to grayscale so that we will only have to deal with a 2-d matrix otherwise 3-d matrix is tough to directly apply CNN to, especially not recommended for beginners.
+Below here is the code which is heavily commented on otherwise you can find the code here in my GitHub account from this link.

-The output image will not be very clear since all the image is reduced to 50X50 for a machine to process fast though the tradeoff between speed and loss.
+The output image will not be very clear since all the image is reduced to 50X50 for a machine to process fast through the tradeoff between speed and loss.

 Reference Links for beginner to Machine Learning: